carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 Semantics examines the meaning of characters such as words, phrases, or symbols.
 Semantically correct HTML gives meaning to content.
 :::

-Unlike HTML, where there are rules for naming tags, such as <h1></h1> for the heading, XML tags can be named freely, except for a few technical rules.
+Unlike HTML, where there are rules for naming tags - such as \<h1\>\</h1\> for heading - XML tags can be named freely, except for a few technical rules.
 This makes it particularly interesting for use in the development of metadata standards and ontologies.

 ::: callout

-## Metadata Standards
+## Metadata Standards and Ontologies

 Metadata standards are rules for how research data should be annotated, described, and stored in a format.
 For example, they specify the naming of tags if the data is stored in XML.
 They also govern the hierarchy of data or the relationships between data.
 More on this later.

-## Ontology

 Ontologies are linguistically and formally organized representations of concepts and the relationships between them in a given domain.
 In the cultural heritage field in particular, they specify the presentation of object data so that it can be placed in larger contexts.
 Ontologies are used to model and standardize information.
 :::